PratesJr/dock-assessment/README.md

 # Description

-This Project is an Api to Dock.tech assessment
+This Project is a NestJs TypeScript boilerplate for all my personal projects.

 ## System Requirements